-COVID testing FAQ: When to test, what kind of test to use and what your results mean
+COVID testing FAQ: when to test, what kind of test to use and what your results mean

 False positives are rare on PCR tests and usually happen because of contaminated samples, research has found.

-A false positive on an antigen test is possible but fairly unlikely if the test is taken correctly, says Butler-Wu – especially if you develop symptoms and you know you've been exposed to someone with COVID.
+A false positive on an antigen test is possible but fairly unlikely if the test is taken correctly, says Butler-Wu, especially if you develop symptoms and you know you've been exposed to someone with COVID-19.
 And a lot of people are being exposed at this current time of great spread to the omicron and delta variants.

 If "there's a bunch of COVID and I'm symptomatic, it's probably a true positive," Butler-Wu says.